danpla/dpscreenocr/doc/manual.md

 quickly navigate to this folder, paste `%LOCALAPPDATA%\dpscreenocr\tesseract_5_data` to either "Run" (press Windows + R) or the folder address bar of File Explorer.

-#### Migrating from version 1.0

-When upgrading from version 1.0, the installer will automatically migrate languages from the old location, which was the "tessdata" folder in the directory of the EXE file.
-To be more specific, the contents of "tessdata" are copied to the "tesseract_5_data" folder in the directory of the EXE file, and then each user launching dpScreenOCR gets their own copy of "tesseract_5_data" in `%LOCALAPPDATA%\dpscreenocr`.

-For the ZIP version, you need to manually copy languages from "tessdata" to `%LOCALAPPDATA%\dpscreenocr\tesseract_5_data`.

 # Usage